Hoyasumii/bee-movie/README.md

 Thank you.
 It was a gift.

-Once inside, we just pick the right fl
+Once inside, we just pick the right flo